Wondering how to get a perfect MCAT score? Read on for information, tips, and frequently asked questions about achieving a perfect score on the MCAT.

 The MCAT is notoriously challenging for many aspiring med school students.
-If you’re in pursuit of a career as a medical professional, you’ll know that getting into the med school of your dreams requires hard work; a perfect score on the MCAT doesn’t hurt.
+If you’re in pursuit of a career as a medical professional, you’ll know that getting into the med school of your dreams requires hard work; a high score on the MCAT doesn’t hurt.

 The MCAT requires thorough knowledge and understanding of foundational principles in physics, biology, chemistry, and behavioral psychology.
 Students who take the MCAT are often advised to start studying at least three months before taking their test.